 BBQ.
 Before you go jumping for joy, simmer down and consider that it is highly unlikely that any BBQ sauce you find at these restaurants is made without sugar.
 Not gonna happen.
 Sorry to burst your bubble.
 Now pick yourself up off the floor.
 There are options.
 Inquire about their grilled offerings.
 Make sure they use a seasoning that’s on plan.
 What I do love about a good BBQ restaurant is that they typically have decent sides.
 You could have a baked potato (potentially even a sweet potato).
 No butter.
 How happy would you be if you prepared for this visit and brought your own ghee?
 Very.
 You’re welcome.
 Steamed vegetables are an excellent offering.
 It’s common for them to pour the butter on after steaming so just request that they don’t.

 Anywhere else.
 The above restaurant types are the ones that I’ve had the most luck with.
 When those don’t work you can always order a salad as an entree.
 Add grilled chicken.
 Check on how they season it though as sometimes sugar creeps in there.
 Add vegetables.
 Usually you can find the basics like tomato, onion, cucumber.
 Ask for extra.
 It’s always worth it.
 If you’re lucky you can find more toppings available.
-(You can find my tips on how to wow your salad here.)
 And if you’re not so lucky?
 Prepare for that eventuality by bringing items from home to make your salad more substantial and filling.
-I often carry in a small container of avocado and I always bring my own dressing (usually Cilantro Citrus Vinaigrette).
+I often carry in a small container of avocado and I always bring my own dressing (usually Easy Ranch Dressing or Cilantro Citrus Vinaigrette).

 There you have it.
 What have we learned here?
 It is possible to eat out.
 Preparation makes all the difference.
 Ask questions.
 Make requests.
 You’ll survive.
 Hopefully you’ll eat well too.

-Here’s an easy graphic, Eating Out on Whole 30: Quick Tips, I created to help you out when you’re on the go and looking for meal options!
+Here’s an easy graphic, Eating Out on Whole 30: Quick Tips, to help you out when you’re on the go and looking for meal options!